Complete the online form in around 15 minutes – all in the comfort and privacy of your home at one affordable price for everyone.

 - lawyers and/or accountants - professionals will charge on a time basis to administer your estate and will age as you do and retire;

-- Perpetual Guardian – in contrast to individuals or lawyers and accountants, we do you ge as they do.
+- Perpetual Guardian – in contrast to individuals or lawyers and accountants, we don’t age as they do.
 See below for more on why you would choose us as your expert executor.

 Secondly, “What will my executor need to do?”

 This is a significant role.
 Your executor has the legal responsibility to ensure the terms of your Will are carried out.
 These duties will likely include:

 - filing for probate with the High Court;

 - working out who the beneficiaries and perceived beneficiaries are;

 - handling Inland Revenue formalities;